Exchange Database Stuck in Disconnected and Resynchronizing? Try this.

 Update-MailboxDatabaseCopy ” < enter Mailbox Database name > ”

-After executing these commands, if you encounter any error for log files that these are already existing.
+After executing these commands, if you encounter any error for log files that these are already exist.

 Update-MailboxDatabaseCopy ” < enter Mailbox Database name > ” – DeleteExistingFiles